Bold black text on a white background that reads "TRUSTED MENTORSHIP."

 In Spring 2025, Kim also joined Business In The Streets (BITS) as a mentor in their 8-week Boot Camp.
 There, she leads breakout sessions during Saturday classes, offers weekly one-on-one coaching, and prepares mentees for their final pitch presentations.
 She even had the honour of facilitating a pitch room—an experience she found both exciting, fun, and fulfilling!

-By Summer 2025, Kim expanded her mentorship work once again, joining Women in Music Canada to support a mentee with philanthropic goals in the music industry.
+By Summer 2025, Kim expanded her mentorship work once again, joining Women in Music Canada to support mentees with their goals in the music industry.
 This opportunity was a full-circle moment, aligning beautifully with her current work managing artists under the JUBILEE 5785 umbrella.

 Every path Kim has taken has led her here—equipped, passionate, and deeply committed to pouring into the generations rising behind her.

 If you're a non-profit, community organization, or entrepreneurship program looking for a mentor who leads with both heart and strategy — reach out!
-Kim is always open to new opportunities to support the next wave of visionaries.
+Kim’s always open to new opportunities to support the next wave of visionaries.